T0R4X/T0R4X/README.md

 🟢 - You may int with me freely and anytime!!

-🌙 - Mostly used and usually offtb, busy or playing something (sometimes with dni/s) ,, int n cxh is okay also!!
+🌙 - Mostly used and usually offtb, busy or playing something (sometimes with dni/s) ,, int and cxh unless stated otherwise

 ⛔️ - Mostly Dni/s in name (or not) .
-You may NOT approach nor int with me unless I do first .
+Dniuid/bf , iwcaution .

 </details>